alan-wu/MPB/docs/_sources/cellviewer.txt

 Cell Display
 -------------

-Cell diagram displaying cell information.
+Cell diagram providing cell information.
 A page to the appropriate CellML model will be opened when pressed.